vmummer/cp-waf-demo/README.md

 cphelp     - Will show alias command useful for this demo

+cpnano -s			       # Check status of the WAF - needs to say "CloudGuard AppSec is up-to-date and ready"
+                                       #  If not then reinstall the TOKEN - by  checking if you have saved the TOKEN
+				       #  cptoken will display the TOKEN if you have and then issuing cpagenttoken to reinstall the TOKEN
 cptrgood http://juiceshop.local:80     # Use to generate good traffic
                                          - This just does a simple crawl of the Juiceshop website